stakater/developer-handbook/content/git/commit-message-guidelines.md

 ### Try to communicate what the change does without having to look at the source code

-Good: Add `use` method to Credit model
+Good: `Add "use" method to Credit model`

-Bad: Add `use` method
+Bad: `Add "use" method`

-Good: Increase left padding between textbox and layout frame
+Good: `Increase left padding between text-box and layout frame`

-Bad: Adjust css
+Bad: `Adjust css`

 It is useful in many scenarios (e.g. multiple commits, several changes and refactors) to help reviewers understand what the committer was thinking.